 Can you get a loan for tax debt?

 Yes, you can use a personal loan to pay off tax debt.
-However, there are several other options to consider before choosing a personal loan.
+However, you should consider other options before choosing a personal loan.
 For example, you might be able to sign up for an IRS payment plan or hardship extension.